heywoodlh/heywoodlh.io/_posts/2023-01-09-nixos-gnome-keyboard-shortcuts.md

 layout: post
 published: true
 permalink: nixos-gnome-settings-and-keyboard-shortcuts
-tags: all, linux, nix, nixos, keyboard, settings, home, manager
+tags: [ linux, nix, nixos, keyboard, settings, home, manager ]
 ---

 EDIT: June 21, 2023: thanks to [u/jtojnar](https://reddit.com/u/jtojnar) for pointing out the issue on this post with using `"@as []"` for disabled dconf settings.
 Shortly after posting this in January, I figured out that `"disabled"` was one of the ways to disable a setting with GNOME -- but I forgot to update this post!
 I have updated the config shown on this post.
 Here's the Reddit post referring to this article: https://reddit.com/r/NixOS/comments/14fenpb/issue_with_declarative_gnome_keyboard_shortcuts/